dayanacavalcante/DayanaCavalcante/README.md

 ## [Project 3: Body Mass Index (BMI): Application of predictive and descriptive methods](https://github.com/dayanacavalcante/Obesity-Estimate)
-* Created a Linear Regression Model (MAPE = 14%) as an alternative to the formula that is used today, BMI = kg/m2, where kg is a person's weight in kilograms and m2 is their height in metres squared;
+* Created a Linear Regression Model (MAPE = 14%) and BMI Program as an alternative to the formula that is used today: BMI = kg/m2, where kg is a person's weight in kilograms and m2 is their height in metres squared;
 * Detected the groups of people at greatest health risk due to the level of obesity and the low (or zero) frequency of physical activity with clustering algorithms: K-means (silhouette_score = 0.5), Hierarchical (silhouette_score = 0.5) and DBSCAN (silhouette_score = 1.0);
 * Checked which algorithm had the best performance for classification of Body Mass Index (BMI): Logistic Regression Classifier (Accuracy = 70%), Decision Tree Classifier (Accuracy = 91%) and Random Forest Classifier (Accuracy = 93%);